Dynamic Technology Lab Private Ltd Sells 15,991 Shares of IAMGOLD Co. (NYSE:IAG)

-Dynamic Technology Lab Private Ltd cut its holdings in IAMGOLD Co.
-(NYSE:IAG) (TSE:IMG) by 47.3% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+Dynamic Technology Lab Private Ltd trimmed its position in shares of IAMGOLD Co.
+(NYSE:IAG) (TSE:IMG) by 47.3% during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 17,850 shares of the mining company’s stock after selling 15,991 shares during the period.
-Dynamic Technology Lab Private Ltd’s holdings in IAMGOLD were worth $66,000 as of its most recent filing with the SEC.
+Dynamic Technology Lab Private Ltd’s holdings in IAMGOLD were worth $66,000 at the end of the most recent quarter.

-Several other institutional investors have also bought and sold shares of IAG.
-Amundi Pioneer Asset Management Inc. increased its stake in IAMGOLD by 46.0% during the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 1,989,092 shares of the mining company’s stock valued at $6,902,000 after acquiring an additional 626,792 shares during the period.
-Wells Fargo & Company MN increased its stake in IAMGOLD by 50.0% during the third quarter.
-Wells Fargo & Company MN now owns 567,549 shares of the mining company’s stock valued at $2,174,000 after acquiring an additional 189,167 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank increased its stake in IAMGOLD by 6.7% during the third quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 74,706 shares of the mining company’s stock valued at $286,000 after acquiring an additional 4,688 shares during the period.
-Swiss National Bank increased its stake in IAMGOLD by 1.6% during the third quarter.
-Swiss National Bank now owns 1,069,200 shares of the mining company’s stock valued at $4,084,000 after acquiring an additional 16,400 shares during the period.
-Finally, LPL Financial LLC increased its stake in IAMGOLD by 9.7% during the third quarter.
-LPL Financial LLC now owns 68,223 shares of the mining company’s stock valued at $261,000 after acquiring an additional 6,042 shares during the period.
-Institutional investors and hedge funds own 51.40% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently modified their holdings of the stock.
+Waterton Global Resource Management Inc. grew its stake in shares of IAMGOLD by 44.0% in the 3rd quarter.
+Waterton Global Resource Management Inc. now owns 9,311,274 shares of the mining company’s stock valued at $35,662,000 after purchasing an additional 2,844,644 shares during the period.
+Van ECK Associates Corp grew its stake in shares of IAMGOLD by 5.4% in the 4th quarter.
+Van ECK Associates Corp now owns 51,212,381 shares of the mining company’s stock valued at $187,949,000 after purchasing an additional 2,625,625 shares during the period.
+Donald Smith & CO.
+Inc. boosted its holdings in shares of IAMGOLD by 6.9% in the 4th quarter.
+Donald Smith & CO.
+Inc. now owns 39,636,666 shares of the mining company’s stock worth $145,467,000 after acquiring an additional 2,570,837 shares in the last quarter.
+Kopernik Global Investors LLC acquired a new position in shares of IAMGOLD in the 4th quarter worth approximately $7,188,000.
+Finally, Morgan Stanley boosted its holdings in shares of IAMGOLD by 378.8% in the 3rd quarter.
+Morgan Stanley now owns 2,134,167 shares of the mining company’s stock worth $8,175,000 after acquiring an additional 1,688,474 shares in the last quarter.
+Hedge funds and other institutional investors own 51.40% of the company’s stock.

 IAMGOLD Corporation explores for, develops, and operates gold mining properties in North and South America, and West Africa.
 The company owns interests in the Rosebel mine located in Suriname, South America; the Essakane mine situated in Burkina Faso, West Africa; the Westwood mine located in Quebec, Canada.